filswan/go-swan-client/README.md

 chmod +x ./build_from_source.sh
 ./build_from_source.sh
 ```

-**After this step:**
+## After Installation
-- The binary file go-swan-client is under ./build directory, you need to switch to it
+- The binary file `go-swan-client` is created under `./build` directory, you need to switch to it.
 ```shell
 cd build
 ```